morningred88/AWS/DOP-C01_Devops_Prof/Incident_event_response/Indient_response_notes.md

 Creation policy: in ASG resource, define how many signal should receive and time out

 cfn-signal: In launch configuration resource, send out the signal

+## ASG - CloudFormation Update policy

+Update policy: in ASG resource, define the update attribute

+launch configuration:  A change has been made to it.